Escape to Rio Bosque Wetlands Park

 As we continued along the trail, a windmill came into view.
 Near the windmill was a weathered structure that held trail signs.

 The trail narrowed as we arrived at the wetlands.
 One of the first things we noticed was a snake on the side of the trail.
-As we approached, it slithered down the bank toward the water.
+As we approached, it slithered down the bank toward the water, which was good because Max wanted to check it out.

 Wetlands

-Wanting to see more of the wetlands, we moved from the Wetland Loop Trail to the Rio Loop Trail at a trail junction.
+We moved from the Wetland Loop Trail to the Rio Loop Trail at a junction to see more of the wetlands.
 However, we did not take the trail to the far side.

 Cattails are very abundant here, with and without tail inflorescences.